-In April 2022, we were granted a Proprietary Laboratory Code (PLA) code for our protein-based test, AVISE[®] Lupus.
+In April 2022, we were granted a Proprietary Laboratory Code (PLA) code for our protein-based test, AVISE® Lupus.
 Noridian, our Medicare Administrative Contractor, has set the current pricing for this PLA code at \$840.65 per test through December 31, 2025.
 The process for obtaining and maintaining consistent reimbursement for new tests can be uncertain, lengthy and time consuming.
 A pricing determination is not synonymous with a coverage determination.
 Having a price associated with the PLA code for any particular test does not secure coverage or reimbursement for that PLA code from Medicare or any other third-party payor.

-In an effort to improve transparency regarding Medicare support of AVISE® Lupus, we submitted a formal request to Noridian for coverage of our AVISE® Lupus test under the new PLA Code.
-On September 27, 2022, we received notice that Noridian has deemed our application for a Local Coverage Determination (LCD) to be valid.
+We submitted a formal request to Noridian for coverage of our AVISE® Lupus test under the new PLA Code, and on September 27, 2022, we received notice that Noridian has deemed our application for a Local Coverage Determination (LCD) to be valid, but our application is still pending.
 Ultimately receiving a favorable LCD is uncertain and may be time-consuming, resource intensive and require multiple quarterly or annual periods to complete and is subject to risks and uncertainties described in the section entitled "Risk Factors" in this Quarterly Report on Form 10-Q. In the meantime, we have continued to submit Medicare claims for AVISE® Lupus, appeal denials and respond to requests for additional information.
 On January 31, 2024, CMS released a coverage article under which all multi-analyte proteomic testing will be considered within the scope of molecular diagnostic services (MoIDX) and reviewed through their technology assessment process.
-The article requires all laboratories furnishing multi-analyte proteomics testing in MoIDX jurisdictions to register with the DEX® Diagnostics Exchange Registry and obtain a Z-Code® identifier.
+The article listed several such tests, including the AVISE® Lupus test, and requires all laboratories furnishing multi-analyte proteomics testing in MoIDX jurisdictions to register with the DEX® Diagnostics Exchange Registry and obtain a Z-Code® identifier.
+We were issued a Z-Code® in May 2024.
 To determine if the submitted tests are compliant with relevant policy requirements, these tests will undergo technical assessment by Palmetto GBA as part of the MoIDX program.
-The article listed several such tests, including the AVISE® Lupus test.

-We face challenges relating to commercial payor claim processing and revenue.
-Now that we are billing under our PLA code, we are experiencing denials due to unfavorable medical policy with certain plans, and we expect this situation to persist.
+We face consistent challenges relating to commercial payor claim processing and revenue.
+While collectability has improved with certain plans year-over-year, we continue to experience denials due to unfavorable medical policy with certain plans, and we expect this situation to persist.

-During the year ended December 31, 2023, we implemented several revenue cycle management initiatives, including among others, withholding the submission of commercial payor claims for reimbursement until subsequent quarters, increasing appeals efforts and implementing increases to our patient payment rates.
+During the year ended December 31, 2023, we implemented several revenue cycle management initiatives, including among others, withholding the submission of commercial payor claims for reimbursement until subsequent quarters, increasing appeals efforts, adjusting the documentation required of physicians when ordering our tests and implementing increases to our patient payment rates.
 Additionally, in November 2023, we increased the list price billed for our tests.
 These ongoing revenue cycle management initiatives aim to optimize our appeals process and the potential for cash collections.
-We experienced moderate declines in test volume in the second half of 2023 and into January 2024, as rheumatologists and patients adjust to these changes.
+We've experienced moderate declines in test volume since the second half of 2023, as rheumatologists and patients adjust to these changes.
+The number of AVISE® CTD tests delivered during the three months ended September 30, 2024 declined by approximately 6% as compared to the number of AVISE® CTD tests delivered during the three months ended June 30, 2024 due to seasonal factors, including increased out-of-office time for physicians and weather-related events in the south-east of the United States.